VISIONS / VOIDS

 The earliest work presented in the exhibition, THE RETURN (o:lači okhiča) draws from X’s series of portals—geometric spatial interventions that simultaneously lend illusory form to images and encourage the viewer to see beyond the architecture facilitating these illusions, to look into the self.
 In the most recent iteration, THE RETURN (o:lači okhiča) is mirrored by inverted mound topographies, together rotating the gallery on its z-axis.

 Proposing a restorative future for institutions central to colonization, VISION, depicts three-dimensional revolving renderings of unidentified Indigenous objects in the Field Museum of Natural History collection.
-While museums have long been employing 3D imaging techniques to facilitate scholarship on objects in their collections, for X this presents an opportunity to rematriate these significant objects, leaving the institutions with only the ghostly aura of the original.
+While museums have long employed 3D imaging techniques to facilitate scholarship on objects in their collections, for X this presents an opportunity to rematriate these significant objects, leaving the institutions with only the ghostly aura of the original.

 Curated by Duncan Bass